 Moving a document into a folder, downloading, deleting and renaming in a gif below:

-Did you know: If you put a document into a folder called "public" on the documents tab of a property, the items within that folder will be visible for your client, via the client portal?
+Did you know: If you put a document into a folder called "public" on the documents tab of a property, client or client group, the items within that folder will be visible for your client, via the client portal?
 Pretty awesome right?
 Just make sure it is exactly that, public, no caps or spaces.
 To see the setup and how your clients can access shared documents, check out our article on how to share property documents with a client.